firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-length.md

 # ARRAY_LENGTH

-Returns the length of the given array, i.e., how many elements it contains.
-Produces `NULL` for `NULL` arrays.
+Returns the number of elements in the specified array.
+If the array is `NULL`, `ARRAY_LENGTH` returns `NULL`.
+For nested arrays, `ARRAY_LENGTH` only counts the elements in the outermost array.

 **Alias:** [LENGTH](../string/length.md) (when used with an array argument)